• rc2023022_3435-1600x787

 Ross Gay’s poem Be Holding is a love song to legendary basketball player Julius Erving—known as Dr. J—who dominated courts in the 1970s and ‘80s as a small forward for the Philadelphia ‘76ers.
 But this book-length poem is more than just an ode to a magnificent athlete.
 Through a kind of lyric research, or lyric meditation, Ross Gay connects Dr. J’s famously impossible move from the 1980 NBA Finals against the Los Angeles Lakers to pick-up basketball and the flying Igbo and the Middle Passage, to photography and surveillance and state violence, to music and personal histories of flight and familial love.
 Be Holding wonders how the imagination, or how our looking, might make us, or bring us, closer to each other.
 How our looking might make us reach for each other.
 And might make us be reaching for each other.
 And how that reaching might be something like joy.

 This performance of Ross Gay’s poem is scored and conducted by Tyshawn Sorey for improvisation by the ensemble Yarn/Wire.
-The text is performed by poets Yolanda Wisher and David Gaines accompanied by a three-channel video installation designed by Catching on Thieves and Matt Deinhart.
+Directed by Brooke O’Harra.
+The text is performed by Ross Gay along with poets Yolanda Wisher and David Gaines accompanied by a three-channel video installation designed by Catching on Thieves and Matt Deinhart.
 Lighting is by Itohan Edoloyi.
 Sound design by Eugene Lew.
+Stage Manager is Miranda Watkins.

-Students from Girard College will join the company on stage and off – and are an integral part of the event.
+High school students from Pittsburgh will join the company on stage and off – and are an integral part of the performance.

 Be Holding has been supported by The Pew Center for Arts & Heritage